 New Oregon Study Finds 29% of 16- and 17-year-olds are Pre-registered to Vote Statewide

 The Civics Center’s new analysis reveals that an estimated 29% of Oregon’s 16- and 17-year-olds are pre-registered to vote.
 After Governor Kate Brown signed the “New Motor Voter” bill in 2015, Oregon became the first state to enact automatic voter registration--in which anyone applying for or renewing their driver’s license at the Department of Motor Vehicles is automatically registered to vote.
-Through the combination of the state’s automatic voter registration and pre-registration laws, over 77,800 16- and 17-year-olds pre-registered to vote between 2016 and 2018.
+Through the combination of the state’s automatic voter registration and pre-registration laws, over 77,800 16- and 17-year-olds pre-registered to vote between 2016 and 2018 (see Generation Progress and Center for American Progress’s report on pro-voter reforms for more information).
 In 2018, pre-registration rates across Oregon counties were relatively uniform--the majority of counties measuring between 22% to 35% of 16- and 17-year-olds pre-registered--in comparison to states like West Virginia and Colorado that contain large amounts of variation.

 Read our press release for more information.